Android-for-Python/Android-for-Python-Users/README.md

 **KivyMD has moved it is now at [https://git.org.ru/KivyMD/kivymd](https://git.org.ru/KivyMD/kivymd).
 The previous location [https://github.com/kivymd/KivyMD](https://github.com/kivymd/KivyMD) is still there but will not be updated.
 The explaination is at [https://github.com/kivymd/KivyMD/blob/master/README.md#warning](https://github.com/kivymd/KivyMD/blob/master/README.md#warning).**

-KivyMD is in development, which means some functionality [is still changing](https://kivymd.readthedocs.io/en/latest/changelog/index.html).
-As a concequence the api does change with version changes, including removing parts of the api on a version change.
-Be certain to use the same version of KivyMD on the desktop and with Buildozer.
+Be certain to use the same version of KivyMD on the desktop and with Buildozer, as the api may change with KivyMD versions.

-[How to use KivyMD with Buildozer](https://github.com/kivymd/KivyMD/blob/master/README.md#how-to-use-with-buildozer).
-There may be additional Buildozer settings required for KivyMD, see KivyMD's sample [buildozer.spec](https://github.com/kivymd/KivyMD/blob/master/demos/kitchen_sink/buildozer.spec).
+[How to use KivyMD with Buildozer](https://git.org.ru/KivyMD/kivymd#how-to-use-with-buildozer-https-github-com-kivy-buildozer).
+However this is obsolete, you must [use kivy==master](https://git.org.ru/KivyMD/kivymd#how-to-fix-a-shader-bug-on-an-android-device).

 ## Kivy Lifecycle